serval/serval-mesh/serval-agent/README.md

-# wait-for-it server
+# Serval Agent

-This server listens on HTTP for incoming job requests.
+The serval agent is a persistent process that advertises itself on the network as a runner for WASM jobs.
+It listens on HTTP for incoming job requests.

 It is _not yet_ a full Serval agent node, because it does not make any attempt to find a control node and ask for jobs.
 Instead it listens passively to be pushed incoming workloads.

 It has _no persistent storage_ at the moment.